apollographql/federation/gateway-js/src/__tests__/CucumberREADME.md

 ## Steps

 Cucumber tests (scenarios) are made up of `steps`.
 Each step can be prefixed with a "`Given`", "`When`", or "`Then`" step, which when all provided, must occur in precisely that order.
-These stages represent test _preconditions_, test _execution_, and test _expectations_, respectively.
-However, tests don't _need_ all 3 of steps!
+These stages represent test preconditions, test execution, and test expectations, respectively.
+However, tests don't need all 3 of steps!
 Scenarios can leave off the `When` step when it's not needed.
 For example, query plan builder tests only have the "Given" and "Then" steps, like so:

 ```gherkin
 Scenario: should not confuse union types with overlapping field names